maxplomer/volt-tutorial/README.md

 This is a tutorial for the Volt Ruby web-framework, http://www.voltframework.com

-Covering:
- - general use, github, dev environment
+And is divided into:

+Initial setup and deployment
+ - dev environment, linking to github with desktop app
  - deployment on aws/heroku, discussion of safari glitch with heroku-volt deployment
+ - Using cloud mongo (compose.io) or local mongo database

+Building the app
+ - general use of Volt framework
  - adding Ratchet mobile css framework to volt

- - Using cloud mongo (compose.io) or local mongo database
+#Initial setup and deployment
 ### Dev Environment (for macbook, window and linux will differ) and Initial App Creation

 Note: $ at start indicates a system command on either dev machine or server